 Everyone dreams of getting to their destination sooner on the subject of long air travel.
 Hermeus he wants to enable it by breaking the sound barrier not once, but 5 times.

-Earlier this month, a 40-foot-long curved aluminum skeleton awaited at Hermeus' sprawling Atlanta factory — the prototype, known as the Quarterhorse, is the first step toward a pretty daring goal.
+Earlier this month, a 40-foot-long curved aluminum skeleton waited in Hermeus' vast Atlanta factory: The prototype, known as the Quarterhorse, is the first step toward a pretty bold goal.

-While it will never fly, its role is critical: to test and experiment with technologies that could power the future of hypersonic aviation.
+Even if it never flies, its role is critical: testing and experimenting with technologies that could power the future of hypersonic aviation.

 Hypersonic Planes: Will They Outclass Concorde's Dream?

-20 years have passed since the last flight of Concorde, the innovative (but inadequate) supersonic jet.
-Since then, many startups have tried to bring supersonic travel back to life, but without success.
+20 years have passed since the last flight of Concorde, the innovative (but deficient) supersonic jet.
+Since then, many startups have attempted to bring supersonic travel back to life, but to no avail.
 AJ Piplica, CEO of Hermeus, acknowledges the technical challenges but stresses that the real difficulties are economic.

-After all, raising billions to develop a hypersonic passenger aircraft is no mean feat.
+After all, raising billions to develop hypersonic passenger aircraft is no small feat at all.

 The role of the Pentagon

 But how can a startup overcome these financial challenges?
 The answer may lie in the Pentagon.
-Hermeus intends to demonstrate its technology by also developing hypersonic drones, taking advantage of Washington's urge to compete with Russia and China in the production of maneuverable hypersonic missiles.
+Hermeus intends to demonstrate its technology by also developing hypersonic drones, capitalizing on Washington's urgency to compete with Russia and China in the production of maneuverable hypersonic missiles.

 What would it be like to fly at that speed?

-I start by saying that my words are those of a person who is skeptical about the possibility of seeing hypersonic air travel for civilian passengers in the short term.
-We talk about speeds that make our current concept of "fast" pale in comparison.
-I can't help but wonder: Will we need special seat belts?
-Or maybe a crash course in how to deal with hypersonic jet lag?
-Will we just start watching short films on board since we won't have time to watch long films?
+I would like to point out that my words are those of a person who is skeptical about the possibility of seeing hypersonic air travel for civilian passengers in the near future.
+We are talking about speeds that make our current concept of "fast" pale.
+I can't help but wonder: will we need special seat belts?
+Or maybe a crash course in how to manage hypersonic jet lag?
+Will we just start watching short films on board, since we wouldn't have time to watch long films?

-Seriously, the road to building a hypersonic passenger plane is gigantic.
-It must also be said, however, that research continues: in terms of speed, the Hermeus mach 5s aren't even the greatest "promise".
+Jokes aside, the road to creating a hypersonic passenger plane is gigantic.
+It must also be said, however, that the research continues: in terms of speed, Hermeus' Mach 5s are not even the greatest "promise".
 The Swiss startup destiny, in fact, is designing a hydrogen-powered aircraft designed to fly even at Mach 15: the project has already raised funds for 39 million dollars.

 And you, dear readers, would you take such hypersonic aircraft?